abrindam/ArtemisEngineeringClient/README.md

 1. Select `Create project from existing sources`.
 1. Continue selecting defaults until the project loads.
 1. In the project window's tree, locate the lib directory under `ArtemisEngineeringClient`.
-1. Right click on artclientlib-2.6.0.jar, select `Add as source...`, and select `Build -> Rebuild Project`.
+1. Right click on ian-UNRELEASED.jar, select `Add as source...`, and select `Build -> Rebuild Project`.
 	- You should now have no compilation errors.
-1. Right click on `ArtemisEngineeringClient`, select `Open module settings...`, and navigate to `Project Settings -> Libraries`
-1. Select `artclientlib-2.6.0`.
-Select the `+` in the bottom of the UI (not the one at the top to add a new library) and select the `lib/ArtClientLib-2.6.0` directory.
-	- You should now be able to navigate directly to the ArtClientLib source code from within your source files and see no compilation errors in the `ArtClientLib` directory.
+	- You should now be able to navigate directly to the IAN source code from within your source files
 1. In the project window's tree, right click on `lib` and select `Mark Directory As -> Excluded`.
-This will cause any compilation errors in ArtClientLib to go away (you only need that directory for code navigation, not compilation).
+This will cause any compilation errors in any dependencies to go away (you only need that directory for code navigation, not compilation).
-	- If you do wish to actually compile (or run the tests) for ArtClientLib, you'll probably have to do something like this: select the `+` at the top of the UI (to add a new library), select `Java`, and select `ArtemisEngineeringClient/lib/ArtClientLib-2.6.0/junitlib/junit-4.11.jar`.
-Do the same for `hamcrest-core-1.3.jar` as well.

 ### 3D DAMCON Models